• WORK

 The project is located on the edge of an urban park.

-The building is open to the landscape, allowing each apartment to enjoy the view and to have a privileged relationship with nature.
+Vertical glazed louvers direct the views to the park, allowing each apartment to have a privileged relationship with nature.

-The particularity of the program resides in an atypical duplex with a double height exhibit space.
-This makes the duplex an authentic "house in the park" with its owngarden.
-The concept for the apartments allows great freedom in the use of social spaces while keeping them separate from the bedrooms.
+The building features an atypical duplex with an art exhibit space, conceived as a "house in the park" with a double-height space and a private garden, while the other 4 apartments pile up over it.
+The floor plan scheme enables great freedom in the use of social spaces while keeping them separate from the bedrooms.

 LE GAMBETTA OFFICES